 - write down the number and type of boxes ordered, and the amount enclosed ($18 per box)

 - Orders must be placed on or before the 7th of the month.
 See the calendar on our home page for dates.
 This applies to online orders too.

-- You’ll get a phone call or email reminder a few days before pick up, to collect your Good Food Box at Guardian Angels’ Church basement on the 3rd Tuesday of the month.
+- You’ll get a phone call or email reminder a few days before pick up, to collect your Good Food Box at your location of choice on the 3rd Tuesday of the month.

 - It’s a good idea to order a new box online the same day you pick up, so you won’t forget.

-- Some customers re-order for the next month when they pick up their box.
+- Some Orillia location customers re-order for the next month when they pick up their box.
 Again, bring exact change in an envelope with your order info on the outside.

-- To order at any of our offsite locations, please use the contact information on our home page.
+- To order at any of our offsite locations, choose the pickup location from the online drop down menu.
+For more info, please use the contact information on our home page.

 Can I order online?